Pala in Zambia

 Such a paltry number makes Muchinga one of the least served provinces in Zambia, which means the recently completed Vision Centre in the provincial capital, Chinsali is incredibly important and will have a huge impact on eye health for the community.

-The department will be moved again in in late 2018/early 2019 to become part of the new general hospital that is currently under construction.
-The whole project has been overseen by Karen Edwards, Country Director for Vision Aid Overseas working alongside the Provincial Medical Officer, Dr Zulu – two critical cogs in making this change happen.
+The department will be moved again in late 2018/early 2019 to become part of the new general hospital that is currently under construction.
+The whole project has been overseen by Karen Edwards, Country Director for Vision Action working alongside the Provincial Medical Officer, Dr Zulu – two critical cogs in making this change happen.
 It’s not just a case of sprinkling fairy dust you know.

 So, what has been done?
 Well, a lot of clearing out old store rooms, cleaning, painting, and creating all the necessary fixtures and fittings to support the new environments such a glazing room and dispensary.
 These in turn them have needed to be kitted out with all the requisite technical equipment and stock – enough to sustain this Centre for the next three years.

 The Centre employs four people; two optical technicians, one optometry technologist and one Ophthalmic Clinical Officer.